 Dependency on spreadsheets exposes an investment services firm to risk, especially when they rely on spreadsheets for their business-critical functions (such as managing their incentive compensation program).
 If spreadsheets play an integral role in your daily operations and are part of manually intensive processes, then you should assess this dependency and its inherit risks.
 Research compiled by University of Hawaii professor and spreadsheet expert Ray Panko showed errors in 88% of 113 spreadsheets audited.
 The larger and more complex the spreadsheet, the greater the risk.

-Here Are 5 Reasons Why You Should Reassess Your Firm’s Dependency on Spreadsheets
+5 Reasons to Rethink Your Dependency on Spreadsheets

 1. Omission of a Negative Sign